MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/MPOS-or-CPOS.md

 [!include [banner](includes/banner.md)]

-This topic explains the key differences between Store Commerce and Cloud POS and also describes various factors that retailers implementing Dynamics 365 Commerce should consider to help them make the best choice for their requirements.
-This topic also gives implementers with additional background, tips, and guidance for factors that they should consider when deploying Dynamics 365 Commerce.
+This topic explains the key differences between Store Commerce and Cloud POS, and describes various factors that retailers that implement Dynamics 365 Commerce should consider to help them make the best choice for their requirements.
+It also gives implementers additional background, tips, and guidance for factors that they should consider when they deploy Dynamics 365 Commerce.
 By reviewing and following this guidance as part of the deployment process, implementers can avoid issues that might affect user satisfaction or performance.

 ## Insights